mathnogueira/CTest/README.md

 >
 > $ make

-If everything works properly, you must should a new folder called **dist** inside the CTest directory.
+If everything works properly, you should have a new folder called **dist** inside the CTest directory.
 This is the shared object that you must link in your application in order to use CTest to test your code.
 PS: Do not forget to add the folder **include** in the include_path of your compiler.

 ## How to use